adeoke/django-quarantine-workout-graphql/README.md

 $ docker exec -it <CONTAINER_NAME_OR_ID> /bin/sh
 ```

-Which will place you in the containers shell.
+You will now be within the shell of the container.
 Once connected you need to change into the pipenv virtual environment.
 You can do this by typing:

 ```shell script